zer0glitch/ocpv-ansible-example/README.md

 * Search for "Virtualization"
 * Select Hands on with Openshift Virtualization
 * Order
-* ssh to the server following creds
+* ssh to the server with the credentials provided
 * Configure the demo environment
 ```
+# install vim and git
 sudo dnf install vim git -y

+# clone the examples project
 git clone https://github.com/zer0glitch/ocpv-ansible-example.git

+# cd into the directory
 cd ocpv-ansible-example/

+# run the configure script to to install software, and a RHPDS enviornment.
+This may change if you are using your own environment.
 ./config.sh
 ```
 * Gather kubeadmin password (As of writing this, RHPDS does not provide it for some reason)